breuner/elbencho/contrib/storage_sweep/README.md

    service than any other application.
 The author of a storage benchmark cannot know every application out there and be so magical.
-3. The main value of a storage benchmark is to enable you to reasonably easily estimate the attainable read/write throughput in one or more storage clients (*if cluster*) to a target application.
-Period.
+3. The main value of a storage benchmark is to enable you to easily estimate the attainable read/write throughput available to a target application.
+The application could be running in one or more storage clients.

 Furthermore, we often read that a storage service can provide, e.g. 1TB/s throughput :grin:.